CJOcode/Charlie-first-day/githubpractice.md

 - push and pull

 #### HOPE THIS WORKS
-This is fun!
+- This is fun!
-Getting
+- Getting there
-My dog is lonely
+- My dog is lonely
-getting closer
+- getting closer
+- i'm having fun too!

 GitHub Intro Notes
 Day One Coding